Monsurat-Onabajo/Classification-Machine-Learning-Model/README.md

-# Classification-Machine-Learning-Model
+# Kaggle Titanic Shipwreck Prediction
-# This machine learning project is gotten from the Titanic Kaggle competition
+This machine learning project is gotten from the Titanic Kaggle competition